-The complete official Discrimination and Harassment Policy and Procedures, together with supporting documents, can accessed at: Yorkville University: Resources; Policies, Procedures & Forms (OSRR) - MyYU; or here Student Discrimination and Harassment Policy and here Student Discrimination and Harassment Procedures.
+The complete official Discrimination and Harassment Policy and Procedures, together with supporting documents, can accessed at: Yorkville University: Resources; Policies, Procedures & Forms (OSRR) - MyYU; or here Student Discrimination and Harassment Procedures.
 They can also be requested by emailing studentrightsandresponsibilities@yorkvilleu.ca.